 Your goal might be to work from home, but getting hired by a local company might just be the key to reaching this goal.

 Local companies seek out seamstresses, crafters, and other creative hands with the right skills set who could help with day-to-day production.
 These sewing jobs can be performed at home, once you’ve demonstrated your skills, of course.

 Probably the best thing about local sewing jobs is that you’ll be paid by the hour.
 And if you’re lucky, the job may even come with benefits.

 3. Start Your Online Business

-Etsy is the go-to place of anyone who wants to dip their toes into selling their arts, crafts and other products as an online business owner.
-If you’ve been online for over 20 years, you’re probably more at home with eBay (it’s been live forever!).
+Etsy is the go-to place for anyone who wants to dip their toes into selling their arts, crafts, and other products as an online business owner.
+If you’ve been online for over 20 years, you’re probably more at home with eBay (it’s been around forever!).

-Confused where to go?
+Confused about which site to go with?
 Here’s a helpful Etsy vs. eBay guide for you!

-If you’re planning to go beyond offering your crafting services or selling sewing patterns, handmade toys, clothes, and so on, you can turn your online business into a passive-earning machine as well.
+If you’re planning to go beyond offering your crafting services or selling sewing patterns, handmade toys, clothes, and so on, you can turn your online business into a passively earning machine as well.